syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 DropDownList component filter queries can be customized.
 You can also use your own filter libraries to filter data like Fuzzy search.

-In the below sample demonstration, We can filter the data either using its `FirstName` or `LastName` field.
+In the below sample demonstration, filter the data either using its `FirstName` or `LastName` field.
 Hence in the Filtering event, [Predicate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.WhereFilter.html#Syncfusion_Blazor_Data_WhereFilter_Condition) is used with `or` condition for filtering both the fields.

 For instance , the data source item consist of `FirstName` as `Nancy` and `LastName` as `Davalio`.
 But you can filter the data either by typing `N` or `D` character and it will showcase the `Nancy` (FirstName field) in the popup.